• Home

 Soak in a Hot Spring

-When the weather in Taiwan starts to cool down, grab your swimming cap and slip into one of the country’s more than 150 hot springs.
+When the weather in Taiwan starts to cool down, grab your swimming cap and slip into one of the country’s many hot springs.

 Taiwan has one of the highest concentrations of hot springs globally, so you won’t need to look too far to find one.
 While almost every county in Taiwan has some form of hot spring, you’ll find the highest concentration of them in the northern parts of the island and near the central mountain range.